They said their participation would help bring out the truth for the best of the public interest

 The Thailand Pesticide Alert Network or Thai-PAN and its alliances today have filed a petition to the Administrative Court, asking for its deliberation to allow them to take part in the ongoing court complaint filed by the giant farm chemical company against the government’s recent ban on two critical farm chemicals_ Paraquat and Chlorpyrifos, one of which is the company’s prime product.

 The two chemicals and Glyphosate had long been subject for public scrutinies for their hazardous qualities against the public’s health and the environment.

-Over 600 sustainable farm and anti-toxic farm chemical organisations and networks, including Thai-PAN, had pushed for the ban of the three farm chemicals for over a few years before they were banned by the National Hazardous Substances Committee in October last year.
+Over 600 sustainable farming and anti-toxic farm chemicals organisations and networks, including Thai-PAN, had pushed for the ban of the three farm chemicals for over a few years before they were banned by the National Hazardous Substances Committee in October last year.

 But its resolution was turned by the new committee in November, which decided to only limit uses of Glyphosate while delaying the banning of the other two chemicals until June this year.